ntgiang/dotfiles-ubuntu/README.md

 Note: Not yet done!!!

 Will download all required packages, compile them and install everything for ffmpeg to be roaring on your system.
 This can also be used to re-install ffmpeg if a new version comes out.

+### Vim configuration

+I'm using vim-plug to install a ton of plugins (too many to list).
+Check out the .vimrc file to see and manipulate it.
+In addition it also configures vim with shortcuts and more.

+### Zsh configuration

+I love my zsh shell.
+I use bullet train plugins and more to make it look cool :) Read the .zshrc file to see how it is configured.
+To manage all plugins I use zgen.

+#### Aliases

+Note: Not yet configured for Ubuntu!

+I couldn't live without my aliases in the shell.
+For easy management they all live in the .aliases file.
+I start mongodb, elasticsearch, elasticsearch and more with aliases.

+Configure and tune for your need.
+Exclude them from any pull request please.

 ### Note